TehShrike/joshduff.com/content/2015-06-why-you-need-a-state-router.md

 Let's lay out a few definitions before diving in to avoid possible misunderstandings:

-- webapp: a single-page application running in the browser that uses [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to control navigation instead of sending the browser to a different html page.
+- webapp: a [native web application](https://blog.andyet.com/2015/01/22/native-web-apps) running in the browser that uses [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to control navigation instead of sending the browser to a different html page.
 - router: any library that triggers your code when the url changes so you can update content in the dom.

-## Routing in a single-page webapp
+## Routing in a webapp

 Simple routers work something like this: